France is finally set to conclude its local elections that were halted at the height of the country's coronavirus outbreak.

 What about the coronavirus situation in France?

-Voters at polling stations will be asked to remain at least one metre apart from each other, and if possible to use their own pen.
+On June 28, voters at polling stations will be asked to remain at least one metre apart from each other, and if possible to use their own pen.

 Each polling station will offer hand sanitiser or water and soap.

 Participation at French municipal elections has constantly decreased since 1983.
 Around 44 per cent of French citizens went to the polling station for the first round of the municipal elections.